shrubb/box-convolutions/README.md

 python3 -m pip uninstall box_convolution
 ```

-Tested on Ubuntu 18.04.2, Python 3.6, PyTorch 1.0.0, GCC 7.3.0, CUDA 9.2.
-Other versions (e.g. Python 2.7 or GCC 5 or CUDA 8 or CUDA 10) should work too, but I haven't checked.
+Tested on Ubuntu 18.04.2, Python 3.6, PyTorch 1.0.0, GCC {4.9, 5.5, 6.5, 7.3}, CUDA 9.2.
+Other versions (e.g. macOS or Python 2.7 or CUDA 8 or CUDA 10) should work too, but I haven't checked.
 If something doesn't build, please open a Github issue.

 Known issues (see [this chat](https://github.com/shrubb/box-convolutions/issues/2)):

-* CUDA 9/9.1 + GCC 6 isn't supported due to a bug in NVCC
+* CUDA 9/9.1 + GCC 6 isn't supported due to a bug in NVCC.
-* Some GCC 5 builds might not work due to a bug in GCC

 You can specify a different compiler with `CC` environment variable: